 Clearly, a lot more than a simple change of mindset contributed to Michi’s success.
 But what this quote says to me is that the real change came almost without her noticing it.
 By deciding and then putting together a simple system that mirrors how she works best, Michi went from unable to finish anything that wasn’t ruled by an external deadline to this:

-Focus your attention like a laser on a singular goal, and you’ll start to see some of the same changes in yourself.
+Focus your attention like a laser on a singular effort, and you’ll start to see some of the same changes in yourself.
 You’ll find yourself able to achieve goals you set.

 Michi Mathias is a UK-based illustrator and cartoonist, drawing in the old-fashioned way with pen & ink and watercolour.
 After a distant past of trying to draw properly, her work has veered toward a somewhat quirky wonkiness whilst still retaining a bit of accuracy and detail, which is a lot more fun.
 She especially loves making complex concepts clearer through drawing.